giordanon/yield_variance_plant_density/README.md

 **functions.R;** Contains functions to adjust plotting aesthetics.
 And function compare yields and variance among treatments at the expected value of AOPD and minRPD.

 **MCMC REFINED.R** Contains hard-coded metropolis-hastings sampling algorithm.
-We include a ster of functions to retrieve model derived quantities and posterior predeictive distributions.
+We include a set of functions to retrieve model derived quantities and posterior predictive distributions.